Schooling From Home; Make The Most Of Your Space

 Home School

 Creating a productive homeschooling environment is key to getting great work done with your student.
 By designating a specific space for your child, you are promoting focus separate from the distractions of home.
-Devoid of the normal toys that they might find in their room, their learning area should have thought-provoking decor.
+Devoid of the normal toys they might find in their room, their learning area should have thought-provoking decor.

 Online Schooling